-In this report the first two health status concepts are used since these are the ones most likely to result from behaviours rather than inherited disorders, or accidents, and the relationship between health status and the availability of aids to daily living that mitigate health conditions.
+In this report the first two health status concepts are used since these are the ones most likely to result from behaviours, rather than inherited disorders, accidents and the relationship between health status and the availability of aids to daily living that mitigate health conditions.

-Educational attainment level: the level of education attainment of individuals is classified in EU SILC according to the International Standard Classification of Education (ISCED) version of 1997 and are grouped as follows:
+Educational attainment level: the level of education attainment of individuals is classified in EU SILC according to the International standard classification of education (ISCED) version of 1997.
+The educational attainment level of an individual is the highest ISCED level successfully completed and grouped here as follows:

-- Pre-primary, primary and lower secondary education - Upper secondary and post-secondary non-tertiary education - First and second stage of tertiary education
+- Lower: Less than primary, primary and lower secondary education (ISCED 2011 levels 0-2) - Intermediate: Upper secondary and post-secondary non-tertiary education (ISCED 2011 levels 3 and 4) - Tertiary: Tertiary education (ISCED 2011 levels 5-8)